4 Sales and Pricing Strategies to Drive Media Revenue Now and in the COVID Recovery

 Salespeople can also prove themselves to be a valuable resource by keeping advertisers updated on changing media consumption habits as a result of sheltering in place.

-For example, TV viewership spiked in March-April.
-And while terrestrial radio showed some decreases in drivetime listening, radio streaming showed double-digit growth for companies like Entercom in March.
-Certain advertisers will want to take advantage of the current uptick in media consumption and the opportunity to be on-air during a time when they will occupy a larger share of voice.
+For example, TV viewership spiked back in March-April.
+And while terrestrial radio showed some decreases in drivetime listening, radio streaming showed double-digit growth for companies like Entercom back in March as well.
+Certain advertisers will want to take advantage of the current, sustained uptick in media consumption and the opportunity to be on-air during a time when they will occupy a larger share of voice.

-And while not all advertisers can afford to advertise at this time, it has been proven that companies that can increase their ad budgets during a recession will grow sales much faster than their competitors when the economy begins expanding again.
+And while not all advertisers can afford to advertise at this time, it has been proven that companies that can increase their ad budgets during a recession will grow sales much faster than their competitors when the economy recovers.

 In a recent piece in MarketingWeek, brand consultant Mark Ritson makes the important point that, “By maintaining ad budgets at current levels this year and next, the same investment will have a much greater impact because competitors have either gone bust and stopped advertising or reduced their ad spend significantly.
 Ramping ad spend back up when the recession ends is relatively pointless because it takes time for advertising to achieve its ultimate, long-term effects.”